Exercise in Just 10 Minutes with HIIT

 Running:

 Use a brisk walk or jog to warm up, then sprint for 30 seconds, then walk or jog for 1-2 minutes.
-Repeat this round about 4-6 times, or up to 30 minutes.
+Repeat the two intervals 4-6 times, or up to 30 minutes.

 Stationary or outside bicycle:

-Pedal at an easy pace to warm up, then pedal as fast as you can for 30 seconds, then pedal again at an easy pace for 1-2 minutes.
-Repeat this round about 4-6 times, or up to 30 minutes.
+Pedal your bicycle at an easy pace to warm up.
+After your body feels warm, pedal as fast as you can for 30 seconds.
+Slow down to an easy pace for 1-2 minutes during your low intensity interval.
+Repeat these two intervals 4-6 times, or up to 30 minutes.

 Body weight exercises: